 Dr. McClure passed away after a short illness in December 2013 after leading the College for twenty-one years.

-Dr. Logan Hampton was named the 10th President of Lane College by the Board of Trustees on June 12, 2014.
-He assumed this role with a commitment to advance the mission of the College.
-Under his leadership, Dr. Hampton has launched transformative initiatives to lead the campus in expanding online course offerings, receiving approval from SACSCOC to offer associate degrees and online instruction for the Bachelor of Arts in Religion, strengthening the College’s brand and Christian ethos, establishing a more conventional student residential community with a robust first-year experience program, and improving the arts, recreation, and athletic facilities.
-Giving to the College has increased significantly and steadily since Dr. Hampton’s arrival at Lane.
+Dr. Logan Hampton was named the 10th President of Lane College by the Board of Trustees on June 12, 2014 and assumed this role with a commitment to advance the mission of the College.
+Dr. Hampton launched transformative initiatives to lead the campus in expanding online course offerings, receiving approval from SACSCOC to offer associate degrees and online instruction for the Bachelor of Arts in Religion, strengthening the College’s brand and Christian ethos, establishing a more conventional student residential community with a robust first-year experience program, and improving the arts, recreation, and athletic facilities.
+Financial giving to the College increased significantly and steadily under Dr. Hampton’s leadership.
+One of his marquee initiatives was the Power of Potential® (POP) Scholars Program launched in 2015.
+Built on the premise that preparing students for a life of meaningful work has always been a central purpose of the College, the Program was designed to develop and enhance skills necessary to prepare each scholar to be an expert learner and assume leadership roles on campus and beyond.
+The program, led by two Scholar Leaders, is managed by students for students.

-Under the leadership of President Hampton, the College was designated a veteran-friendly campus.
-The College continued the improvement of existing facilities with the renovation of the aquatic center and gym floor in the J.F.
-Lane Building and bathroom areas in Cleaves, Hamlett, Graves, and Smith Halls.
-In addition, computer laboratories were added to each of these residential facilities and the windows were replaced in Cleaves Hall.
-During the 2018-19 year, the College completed the renovation of the Kirkendoll Student Union Building to include state-of-the-art conference facilities, meeting rooms, and student lounge areas.
-Lane Institute, First-Year Experience, and Second-Year Experience are housed on the lower level of the facility.
-In this same year, the Lady Dragons made history as the 2019 SIAC Women’s Basketball Champions.
+Further advancement unfolded as the College was designated as a veteran-friendly campus.
+Improvement of existing facilities was prioritized with the renovation of the aquatic center and gymnasium floor in the J.F.
+Lane Building as well as that of bathroom areas in Cleaves, Hamlett, Graves, and Smith Halls.
+In addition, computer laboratories were added to each of these residential facilities, and the windows in Cleaves Hall were replaced.

-During the 2018-19 academic year, the College also was successful in submitting its Fifth-Year Interim Report to SACSCOC.
-The Report, along with the QEP Impact Report, was accepted without any follow-up reports required.
+Also, during the 2018-19 academic year, the College awas successful in submitting its Fifth-Year Interim Report to SACSCOC.

 In Spring 2020, the College was gifted the former Lincoln Elementary School property by the City of Jackson.
 This property houses faculty offices and practice areas for the Concert Choir and the cheerleading program.

-In June 2020, U.S. Senator Lamar Alexander (R-TN) invited Dr. Hampton to testify on behalf of the HBCU community, in particular, and the greater higher education community, in general.
-During his testimony, Dr. Hampton asked for $1 billion in support for HBCUs, the doubling of the Pell grant, and relief from the HBCU Capital Financing Program.
+In June 2020, U.S. Senator Lamar Alexander (R-TN) invited Dr. Hampton to testify on behalf of the nation’s HBCU community, in particular, and the greater higher education community, in general.
+During his testimony, Dr. Hampton asked for $1 billion in support for HBCUs, the doubling of the Pell grant, and debt relief from the HBCU Capital Financing Program.
 Thus, in December 2020, the passage of the coronavirus stimulus legislation included $1.7 billion appropriated for HBCUs, increases in both the amount of the Pell grants and the number of eligible students; and forgiveness of the $1.3 billion in loans secured through the HBCU Capital Financing Program for several institutions.